-Vincent Mazzei serves as Assistant Commissioner for Watershed and Land Management, overseeing the Division of Land Resource Protection and the new Division of Watershed Protection and Restoration, and the Division of Resilience Engineering and Construction.
+Vincent Mazzei serves as Assistant Commissioner for Watershed and Land Management, overseeing the Division of Land Resource Protection, the Division of Watershed Protection and Restoration, and the Division of Resilience Engineering and Construction.

 Vince began his DEP career in 1988, following his graduation from Stevens Institute of Technology.
 He is a licensed professional engineer and is regarded as an expert in flood risk analysis and mitigation.
 For more than 30 years, Vince has worked to support environmentally responsible planning, design and construction of thousands of development and infrastructure projects throughout New Jersey.

 Vince authored New Jersey’s Flood Hazard Area Control Act rules, which are the most stringent statewide flood hazard area and stream corridor protection regulations in the nation.
 He has a leading role in the development of NJPACT, a targeted regulatory reform initiative aimed at modernizing many of the state’s environmental regulations to protect against climate threats.
-He also serves as chairman of the New Jersey Association for Floodplain Management.
+He served as chairman of the New Jersey Association for Floodplain Management from 2019 to 2021.